Skip to content

 You should not take an antifungal medicine to treat a viral or bacterial infection.
 After reviewing your medical history and fungal infection symptoms, your healthcare provider can determine whether it's safe for you to take an antifungal drug.

-For mild and uncomplicated fungal infections, an antifungal typically starts working within one to three days.
+For vaginal yeast infections or fungal balanitis, an antifungal typically starts working within one to three days.
 If a single antifungal dose does not help improve symptoms or if the infection is severe, your healthcare provider may prescribe additional doses.
-If you're taking a short-term antifungal regimen, your symptoms should improve within one to three weeks.

-If your symptoms continue after short-term antifungal treatment, your healthcare provider may choose to prescribe the medication for an additional 10 to 14 days or continue treatment for a longer term.
+If your symptoms continue after short-term antifungal treatment, your healthcare provider may choose to prescribe the medication for an extended period of time.
 If you have a weakened immune system caused by cancer treatment, bone marrow transplant, or immune disorders such as AIDs, you may require long-term treatment to prevent more serious fungal infections.

 Avoid taking certain medications while taking an antifungal, such as: